 How long can you run a pool pump on recirculate?

 Although there is no limit on the time a pool pump can run on the recirculate setting, running it for long periods on this setting will serve no purpose as the water will not be filtered it will just be moved around the pool.
-Only use this setting for perhaps an hour after giving the pool a string shock.
+Only use this setting for perhaps an hour after giving the pool a strong shock.

 Filter or recirculate pool when shocking?